 Museum of Fine Arts

-To support the exhibition Ori Gersht: History Repeating, a survey of the artist's work, which serves to promote intercultural understanding and discussions about anti-Semitism in the past and present.
+To support Ori Gersht: History Repeating, a survey of the artist's work, promoting intercultural understanding and discussions about anti-Semitism in the past and present.

 Museum of Science

 To help underwrite the Dead Sea Scrolls Exhibition, bringing its ancient artifacts to Boston and helping visitors understand the divisions and inequalities that still echo in modern society.

 To support Project Reach, which includes needs identification, outreach, programs, and services targeted to a growing population of diverse and marginalized elders.

 To support Crisis Intervention and Diversion, preventing the unnecessary arrest, detention, and incarceration of those living with mental illness.

 To help expand its classroom offerings to include fourth grade, enabling this nonsectarian catholic school to have a more significant effect on each student’s learning experience.

 To train assistance dogs that help those who are deaf, physically disabled, or on the autism spectrum live more independently.